Late Roman AE references

 Die Spatromische Kuperpragung, by Guido Bruck.
 Hardback.
 101 pages, a pullout chart, and a map.
 A book for identifying late Roman bronze by design, legend and mint.
 Wonderful black and white drawings grouped by design show the minor differences that distinguish various mints.
 Most of it seems to be on-line here:

 If you have 4th century Roman bronze, this is a great resource.
 The book even gives the numbers of each variety in the Vienna museum, which has an amazingly large collection.
 I have found this to be a very useful book.
 It does not picture any actual coins, but has line drawings of key parts with many large distinguishing details.

 Roman Imperial Coins and Their Values, volumes IV and V, by David Sear.
-I have the other volumes and like them as a list, but there is not much commentary.
+I like them as a list, but there is not much commentary except for a good, short, introduction to each reign.

 RIC volumes VI - X.